-=Graduation Requirement
+Graduation Requirement

-NON CTE Personal Finance (7280NonCTE) 🎓 ICAC Only
+NON CTE Personal Finance (7280NonCTE) 🎓 ICAC Only Grades 11-12 Credit 0.5

 Personal Finance introduces the foundational skills necessary to manage money today and in the future.
 This course teaches students essential skills in such areas as decision-making, career-building, income sources, budgeting, banking services, credit, insurance, and investing.
 This course is a high school graduation requirement.
+This particular class is not career tech certified.